 I agree with the buzzword peeve, but the resume guides tell you to use buzzwords and "action verbs" (which are total BS to me).

 However, you guys are really being arrogant and unrealistic (especially #8) when you demand "accomplishments", "results" and "quantifying".
 Some jobs don't have "accomplishments", just routine responsibilities and duties.
 The only thing resembling an "accomplishment" for most IT jobs is getting your job done every damn day in a timely manner (and at some places, this is tough to do!)
 Also, very few real jobs can be "quantified".
-Only some pieceworkers, retail clerks, telephone drones, data entry operators, sales types or budgetary managers can have their work "quantified" reliably - anything else is probably puffery.
+Only some pieceworkers, retail clerks, telephone drones, data entry operators, sales types, marketing consultants, or budgetary managers can have their work "quantified" reliably - anything else is probably puffery.
+JQ Itperson usually has zero insight into budgets, sales numbers, or how much stuff costs.
+It requires business scale metrics to even begin to quantify things like "uptime", "response rate", or any other "savings", and those are only assignable to a team, not an individual.

-Remember, not everyone can, or should, be a "star" - some people need to do the thankless routine work that keeps the world running so the prima donnas can make their "accomplishments".
+Remember, not everyone can, or should, be a "Rock Star", "10x Programmer", "IT Ninja", etc - some people need to do the thankless routine work that keeps the world running and the lights on so the prima donnas can make their "accomplishments".
 That's what IT, finance, and clerical work is, and the results are companies that run smoothly.

-The best operations people don't have quatifications, because the stuff that they would quatify are outages, and their success is in not having many, and once it is low, they keep it that way.
-Not everyone "sells", not everyone produces widgets, not every job is directly measurable against revenue.
+The best operations people don't have quantifications, because the stuff that they would quantify are outages, and their success is in not having many, and once it is low, they keep it that way.
+Not everyone "sells", not everyone produces widgets on an assembly line, not everyone waits on customers, not every job is directly measurable against revenue.
 Deal with it, and overcome your addiction to BS statistics.

 The Degree is God